SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya Emission at $\gtrsim$100 comoving kpc around and beyond the Virial-Radius Scale of Galaxy Dark Matter Halos: Analysis Results

 \subsection{Cross-correlation analysis}

-We derive the angular cross-correlation function between the LAEs and the Ly$\alpha$ intensity $\xi_{IM}(r)$, taking a mean over all LAE-pixel pairs that are separated by $r$ within a certain bin:
+We derive the angular cross-correlation function between the LAEs and the Ly$\alpha$ intensity $\xi_{\rm IM}(r)$, taking a mean over all LAE-pixel pairs that are separated by $r$ within a certain bin:

 where $\mu_{r;i}$ is the Ly$\alpha$ intensity in the images at pixel $i$ for the bin $r$. $N$ is the number of all LAE-pixel pairs separated by $r$ within a certain bin.
-We note that $\xi_{\mathrm{IM} (r)}$ is not the dimensionless cross-correlation function, but the cross-correlation function with the unit of intensity.
-We set six bins logarithmically spaced between $1.''5$ and $40''$.
-The median distance from one LAE to the closest LAE is $\sim 150''$.
-We thus rule out the possibility that the closest LAEs contributes to the $\xi_{\mathrm{IM}}(r)$.
+The obtained $\xi_{\mathrm{IM}} (r)$ is not the dimensionless cross-correlation function, but the cross-correlation function with the unit of intensity.
+Note that this 2D intensity mapping analysis method is basically the same as image stacking.
+We set six bins logarithmically spaced between $1\farcs5$ and $40''$.
+In our calculation, image pixels can contribute more than once to the cross-correlation functions.
+However, the contribution of such pixels is unlikely to be significant, since the minimum distance between our LAEs is about $20''$ and most of them are separated by more than $100''$.
 Statistical uncertainties on the measurements are computed by a bootstrap resampling method.
 We randomly select LAEs with the number same as that of our LAEs, allowing a duplication.
 We create 1,000 LAE samples by the random selection, and derive a 1$\sigma$ standard deviation that is referred to as a 1$\sigma$ error.